Having your new German Shepherd puppy for the first night at home can be both exciting, and a little bit scary.

 Being comfortable, feeling safe and feeling like they have a space or bed that they can call their own is important mentally for any dog.

-Old pillows are good for extra comfort, but your puppy may also decide they want to chew on the pillow (if this happens take the pillow away unless you are ok with the clean up).
+Old pillows are good for extra comfort, but your puppy may also decide they want to chew on the pillow (if this happens take the pillow away, and give them a chew toy or something else to chew on)

 2. Puppy’s favorite toy or blanket